nielsvanhooy/dashboard-api-python/README.md

+** Adding into existing API. **
+new functions for alerst and webhooks

 Python 3.6 module providing all current Meraki [Dashboard API](https://dashboard.meraki.com/api_docs) calls to interface with the Cisco Meraki cloud-managed IT solutions.
 Also available via [PIP](https://pypi.python.org/pypi/meraki/).